contentauth/c2pa-python/docs/intents.md

 # Using Builder intents

-_Intents_ enable validation, add required actions that are required by the C2PA specification, and help prevent invalid operations when using a `Builder`.
+_Intents_ enable validation, add the actions required by the C2PA specification, and help prevent invalid operations when using a `Builder`.
 Intents are about the operation (create, edit, update) executed on the source asset.

 ## Why use intents?